Weather: 42 degrees, breezy

 This jam is just perfect for me – sweet, but not too sweet, thick, but not too thick.
 It’s full of all-natural, fresh, honest ingredients.
 The basil and vanilla in this recipe balance out the tartness and acidity of the strawberries and lemon in just such a way as to make those who taste it wonder what makes it so special.
 It tastes like glorious warm weather on toast.

 Like the jar?
-It’s an old Trader Joe’s Lemon Curd jar (courtesy of my mother-in-law), labels removed.
+It’s an old Trader Joe’s Lemon Curd jar, labels removed.